Do you know what to do if your dog eats chocolate, an entire bowl of grapes, or a child’s new toy?

 Chocolate can be toxic to your dog depending on the type and amount he eats.
 This calculator is handy for determining how bad is bad.
 I suggest saving this to link on your phone.

 The good news is you can use remedies quickly to help he has eaten chocolate or anything else that is that he shouldn’t have.

 Use the remedy that best matches your dog’s condition.
 If your dog doesn’t show any improvement in the first hour or two, switch to a different remedy.

-- Nux vomica – this remedy is for over-indulgence of any kind, for dogs that get into the garbage or maybe help Grandma clean her plate by sharing a little too much turkey skin under the table.
+- Nux vomica – his remedy is for over-indulgence of any kind.
+Great for dogs that get into the garbage or maybe help Grandma clean her plate.
+Or if there is sharing of a little too much turkey skin under the table.